top of page

 As both a Christian, and as an apologist, I am aware of a vast array of contrary belief systems.
 This includes, among other things, Evolution, the religion from which I, myself, converted.
 It is tempting to say, and indeed I can probably be caught on this very website saying, that there is no evidence for Evolution.
 And in my human mind, this actually makes sense.
 Evolution is, in my eyes, one of the silliest religions mankind has ever invented, and as far as I have seen, the case for it is shoddy, to say the least.
 Furthermore, all of the facts that may help us determine whether or not Evolution is true fit quite nicely with my own Biblical Creationist worldview.

 But can I logically say "there is no evidence for Evolution"?
 In truth, not really.
 The similarities between apes and humans, while they certainly do not compel belief in Evolution, is at least consistent with it.
 The spiritual nature of God, similarly, makes it appear that He is absent.
 In order to show Himself, He must manifest in some form that is not natural to Him.
 He is not naturally a fire on a bush, a pillar of smoke or fire, or even a baby in a manger, but He must take such forms in order for us to perceive Him.
-The fact that He does not do this very often, and indeed has never done it for me, could be taken as evidence that He does not exist.
+The fact that He does not do this very often, and indeed has never done it for me as an individual, could be taken as evidence that He does not exist.
 Weak evidence, yes, but evidence nonetheless.
-Thus, I cannot say there is no evidence for Evolution, but I can say there is none that I find even remotely convincing.
+Thus, I cannot logically say there is no evidence for Evolution, but I can say there is none that I find even remotely convincing.

 That outweighs what I already believe to be true.